ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The number of recapture attempts due to local duplicate check failures is not capped.

 ### 4.6 Biometric Exceptions [**[↑]**](#table-of-content)
-If the required biometric quality is not achieved while a Registration Officer is capturing biometrics of an individual (e.g., missing finger(s), missing iris(es), etc.), then the system mandates to capture a biometric exception to that individual.
+If the required biometric quality is not achieved while a Registration Officer is capturing biometrics of an individual (e.g., missing finger(s), missing iris(es), etc.), then the system mandates to capture a biometric exception for that individual.
 Refer below for the process:
 #### A. Low quality biometrics marked as reason for exceptions

 1. During a registration process while capturing biometrics, if the configured threshold is not met for fingerprints and/or irises in spite of the x attempts (configurable) to capture the biometrics, then system mandates capture of exception photo